 Personalised marketing is not new.
 Whether it is the simple use of your customer’s name to begin your marketing email or the introductory letter accompanying your print brochure, organisations have been looking for ways to make their customers feel unique, acknowledged and looked-after for many years now.

-More recently personalisation has reached a new level of sophistication, with filtered advertising, uniquely triggered special offers and individually tailored calls to action aiming to create a strong relationship between a brand and its consumers.
-This increased level of trust and the possibility for greater engagement between brand and consumer is seen to be a key driver of increased buy-in and sales translations, with more and more organisations seeking to reap the benefits of this increased personalisation.
+More recently personalisation has reached a new level of sophistication.
+It allows for filtered advertising, uniquely triggered special offers and individually tailored calls to actions.
+All help to create a strong relationship between a brand and its consumers.
+This increases the level of trust and the possibility for greater engagement between brand and consumer.
+It’s seen to be a key driver of increased buy-in and sales translations.
+More and more organisations are seeking to reap the benefits of this increased personalisation.

-This week Marketing Week in association with Webtrends released their whitepaper entitled ‘Your Path to Personalisation: A Framework For Digital Marketing Advancement’ which looks at the desire by many companies to better understand effective methods for personalised marketing.
+This week Marketing Week in association with Webtrends released their whitepaper entitled ‘Your Path to Personalisation: A Framework For Digital Marketing Advancement.’
+It looks at the desire by many companies to better understand effective methods for personalised marketing.

 The whitepaper argues that through a recent survey ‘we found that companies are planning to invest more in understanding the customer journey and personalisation in the next 12 to 18 months.’
-It is argued ‘the key to progress is a purposeful data-driven marketing approach that allows you to reveal deeper insights to better understand your customers’, and that above all it is important to create a personalisation strategy which fits your company and your customers, rather than adopt a one-size-fits-all approach to building your personalised marketing campaign.
+It is argued ‘the key to progress is a purposeful data-driven marketing approach that allows you to reveal deeper insights to better understand your customers’.
+Above all, it is important to create a personalisation strategy which fits your company and your customers.
+There is no one-size-fits-all approach to building your personalised marketing campaign.

-Webtrends identifies 5 key areas for digital marketing advancement to enhance personalisation, among which are segmentation of customers and the creation of ‘high value audience segments’, and the mapping of the customer journey to ‘maximise the end-to end experience across digital touch points.’
+Webtrends identifies 5 key areas for digital marketing advancement to enhance personalisation.
+Among which are the segmentation of customers and the creation of ‘high value audience segments’.
+They also advocate the mapping of the customer journey to ‘maximise the end-to end experience across digital touch points.’
 They argue ‘the pace of advancement and the order in which you focus your investments will vary, but our goal is to share a framework so that you can set your own path to personalisation.’

 Often when you think of personalised marketing, it is easy to picture small-scale campaigns fixated on the minutiae of a customer’s needs and desires.
-But personalised marketing can be effectively rolled out and scaled up to ensure that it becomes a feasible, measurable strategy that delivers results for your organisation.
+But personalised marketing can be effectively rolled out and scaled up.
+This ensures that it becomes a feasible, measurable strategy that delivers results for your organisation.

-Great examples of this personalisation highlighted by The Guardian include Cadbury’s Facebook page, which frequently shifts between targeting younger consumers of their product with light-hearted, popular culture posts while also offering family-friendly content aimed to target the adult most likely making the purchasing decisions in the brand relationship.
+Great examples of this personalisation highlighted by The Guardian include Cadbury’s Facebook page.
+This page frequently targets younger consumers of their product with light-hearted, popular culture posts.
+It also offers family-friendly content aimed to target the adult most likely making the purchasing decisions in the brand relationship.
 They really get the balance right.

-Getting started with personalised marketing doesn’t have to be difficult, and with inspiring examples readily available through industry commentators such as Adobe’s personalisation blog tag, there are many insights to be learned from the success of other personalised marketing campaigns.
+Getting started with personalised marketing doesn’t have to be difficult.
+There are so many inspiring examples readily available through industry commentators such as Adobe’s personalisation blog tag.
+Many insights can be learned from the success of other personalised marketing campaigns.
 Need help translating these insights into a strategy?
 Contact us here at OTB to find out how we can help.